particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 SKU | Low volume lead time | High volume lead time
 ------------ | ------------- | -------------
-ANTDUCK | Less than 10 units, ships immediately | More than 10 units, ships in 4 - 6 weeks
+ANTDUCK | Less than 5 units, ships immediately | More than 5 units, ships in 4 - 6 weeks
-ANTELEC | Less than 35 units, ships immediately | More than 35 units, ships in 4 - 6 weeks
+ANTELEC | Less than 30 units, ships immediately | More than 30 units, ships in 4 - 6 weeks
 ANTELEC50 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
 ANTFLEX | Less than 100 units, ships immediately | More than 100 units, ships in 4 - 6 weeks
-ARDSHIELD | Less than 150 units, ships immediately | More than 150 units, ships in 8 - 10 weeks
+ARDSHIELD | Less than 100 units, ships immediately | More than 100 units, ships in 8 - 10 weeks
-ASSET2GV2 | Less than 50 units, ships immediately | More than 50 units, ships in 4 - 6 weeks
+ASSET2GV2 | Less than 50 units, ships in 1 - 2 weeks | More than 50 units, ships in 4 - 6 weeks
-ASSET3G260V2 | Less than 20 units, ships in 2 - 4 weeks | More than 20 units, ships in 10 - 13 weeks
+ASSET3G260V2 | Less than 50 units, ships in 2 - 4 weeks | More than 50 units, ships in 10 - 13 weeks
 ASSET3G270V2 | Less than 5 units, ships immediately | More than 5 units, ships in 10 - 13 weeks
 BAT2000 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
 BATTMOD50 | Less than 750 units, ships immediately | More than 750 units, ships in 4 - 6 weeks